How To Use And Configure WordPress Widgets – Part 4

 Widget Accessibility Mode

-As we have explained in an earlier example, WordPress lets you quickly reorganize how content is displayed in areas of your website sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-and-drop …
+As we have explained in an earlier example, with WordPress you can quickly and easily reorder how content displays in widgetized areas of your website or blog, like sidebars, footers and navigation menus with just a few clicks of your mouse button, using drag-and-drop technology …

-Rearrange sidebar elements using widgets to improve your site's visitor experience
+Rearranging sidebar layout using widgets can help to improve user experience

-(Reorganizing sidebar layout with widgets can improve visitor experience)
+(Rearrange sidebar layout using widgets to improve your site’s visitor experience)

-In the screenshot above, for example, you can see that we have easily reorganized the site’s sidebar section by switching the search and testimonial sections.
+In the screenshot above, for example, you can see that we have quickly and easily reorganized the layout in the sidebar by switching the search and testimonial sections.
 This is easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-You can reorganize your sidebar elements with widgets to improve visitor experience.
+Rearranging sidebar layout with widgets can help to improve user experience.

-If, however, you find that you are unable to use drag & drop to move widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still work with widgets by enabling Accessibility Mode.
+If, for some reason, you find that you are unable to use the drag-and-drop function to move widgets around (e.g. using a mobile device that doesn’t support dragging-and-dropping), you can still use widgets if you enable Accessibility Mode.

 Enable Widget Accessibility Mode

-To enable Accessibility Mode, log into your WordPress admin and navigate to the Widgets section …
+To enable Accessibility Mode, log into your WordPress administration area and navigate to Appearance > Widgets

 WordPress Widgets Menu